-Has anyone else on the spiritual path been finding it harder to be around crowds of people?
-This seems like a common symptom of spiritual awakening, but I wonder just how many people are trying to cope with this challenge right now.
+Anyone else on the spiritual path been finding it harder to be around crowds of people?
+This seems like a common symptom of spiritual awakening, but I wonder just how many people out there are trying to cope with this same challenge right now.

 I frequently isolate myself from crowded areas, mostly because I’ve never been a fan of crowds.
-Prior to awakening, crowds were more like a nuisance and an invasion of my personal space.
-I could go to a bar with a friend and not be bothered by all the people, but I craved a lot of personal space in most environments, especially when I was out in nature.
+Prior to awakening, crowds were more like a nuisance.
+If I needed to go inside a store and saw the parking lot was filled with cars, I would possibly roll my eyes for a second but then carry on with business.
+I could go sit in a crowded bar with a friend and not be overly bothered by all the people, but I still preferred my alone time, especially in nature.
 It was my time to enjoy some silence and reflect.

 The biggest problem is that the Earth is sick and in pain, and under a constant barrage of attack and torture.
 Those who harm the Earth do not feel her pain, but people with empathic ability bear the burden of being overly sensitive in an insensitive world, and therefore have a hard time living here.
 You cannot cut off from your feelings, nor can you armor yourself against them, because numbness is not healing and does not make things better (even if it seems blissfully tempting).
 The physical symptoms of an empath that you experience are a reminder that you are a healer, and that empathy is a healing gift.
 Receive the divine healing light from your Source above, let it nourish you, fill you and protect you, then send it out to all who need it, including the Earth.
 And remember to send love and gratitude to the Earth with each and every breath, because she needs it desperately.

 Has anyone with sensitivities to energy and suffering found a solution?
 I don’t think isolation or fleeing from uncomfortable spaces should become a long-term coping strategy, and I don’t like the typical advice people offer about creating a shield around yourself to block energy.
-I don’t want to absorb yucky energies so that I become overwhelmed by them, but something tells me that trying to block out and numb myself to everything isn’t the best approach.
-The way I see it, I am sensitive for a reason.
-Maybe I will try the strategy mentioned in the article the next time I find myself in an uncomfortable environment.
-If anyone has found a useful tool or strategy to manage energy sensitivity, please share your tips in the comments section!
+I don’t want to absorb yucky or heavy energies so that I become overwhelmed by them, but something tells me that trying to block out and numb myself to everything isn’t the best approach.
+The way I see it, we are sensitive for a reason.
+Maybe I will try the strategy mentioned in the article I quoted above the next time I find myself in an uncomfortable environment.
+If anyone has found a useful tool or strategy to manage energy sensitivity, please share your tips in the comments section.
+It would be greatly appreciated!
 Also, let me know how long this has been an issue for you if you can relate to my experiences.